OceanDynamicsUConn/GroupManual/README.md

     should approach your research seriously and professionally.

 5. **Become independent**
-    Your ultimate goal should be to become an independent scientist---even if you would like to pursue a career outside research.
-While Cesar adopts a hands-on approach to advising, especially in the beginning, he also expects you to develop independence.
-It is never
-    too early to become a self-starter.
+    Your ultimate goal should be to become an independent scientist––even if you would like to pursue a career outside research.
+While Cesar adopts a hands-on approach to advising, especially in the beginning of your tenure as a grad student, he also expects you to develop independence.
+It is never too early to become a self-starter.
 Don't wait to be told what to do.
 Read broadly, attend seminars, apply for conferences, download new datasets and software, develop code for new analyses.
 Take the initiative.